- Debt Help

 Websites like Groupon or LivingSocial are great ways to have fun on a budget.
 Browse through this week’s offers and save money on restaurants, entertainment and more.

 Take advantage of the many deals out there for students, seniors and members of the military.
-Show your driver’s license/student ID to save you money at places like retailers, museums, zoos, parks, etc.
+Show your driver’s license or student ID to save you money at places like retailers, museums, zoos, parks, etc.

 There are always a ton of contests and giveaways on social media and websites for sought-after restaurants, bars or concerts.
 Sign up for them all because someone has to win ― and it could be you!